-- To document attendance, CE providers - Must have procedures to document and verify attendance of any individual who receives a certificate. - Must use a method that documents each participant's first and last name and exact times of arrival and departure for live events. - Must do one of the following to document attendance at in-person events. - Use a sign in/out log that includes attendees' first and last names, time in with signature, and time out with signature or initials - Scan attendees' badges - Have a room monitor who checks attendees in and out - Require a signed self-attestation for large in-person workshops (50+ attendees) and conferences.
+- To document attendance, CE providers - Must have procedures to document and verify attendance of any individual who receives a certificate. - Must use a method that documents each participant's first and last name and exact times of arrival and departure for live events. - Must do one of the following to document attendance at in-person events. - Use a sign in/out log that includes attendees' first and last names, time in with signature, and time out with signature or initials - Scan attendees' badges - Have a room monitor who checks attendees in and out - Require a signed self-attestation - The CE provider must abide by the following requirements if they wish to use an attestation instead of a sign-in/sign-out log or other acceptable documentation: - Require a signed self-attestation of full attendance from attendees of live in-person events.